 Here's our Fast Money Final Trade.
 Our gang gives you tomorrow's best trades, right now!

-See what's happening, who's talking and what will be making headlines on Wednesday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Monday's Squawk on the Street.

 Check out Cramer's interview with SodaStream CEO Daniel Birnbaum.

 Today marks the one-year anniversary of the Flash Crash, the infamous day in which the Dow plunged 998.62 points or 9.2 percent and within minutes erased most of its losses.